What do I do next?

 - This page saves itself automatically, so when you’ve finishes rearranging them, you can scroll up and click on the button titled PAGES.

-- Now, you’re going to want to complete the same process for Example Category 2 and Example Category 3.
+- Now, you’re going to want to complete the same process for e.g. Abstract and e.g. Nature.

 Set Up your Home Page